Mexican Street Corn Pasta Salad

 The charred corn is mixed with Cojita cheese and scallions.

 Everything comes together with the most delicious dressing.
-It’s made with mayo (I used Primal Kitchen), lime juice and zest, and garlic.
+It’s made with mayo, lime juice and zest, and salt.
 So simple, but so flavorful.

 Grill the corn